 The Generosity Model

 At the end of the retreat you'll have an opportunity to participate in the generosity model, which involves making a donation to the teachers.
 There is no recommended amount to donate, as this is very much about the practice of unscripted generosity.
 This retreat is put on by Buddhist Geeks, an educational 501(c)3 non-profit, so all teacher donations are tax-deductible.

 If you need assistance attending this retreat, you can apply for a scholarship through the Open Dharma Foundation.

-We'd also strongly encourage you to consider donating to the Foundation, if you have the resources, as they support a lot of serious yogis wanting to take their practice deeper.
+We'd also strongly encourage you to donate to the Open Dharma Foundation, if you have the resources, as they support a lot of serious yogis wanting to take their practice deeper.

 Late cancellations make it difficult to give someone else the opportunity to attend.
 Should you need to cancel, please contact us immediately.

 There is a cancellation fee that applies for cancelling this retreat.
 Fees and payments cannot be transferred to another retreat or to another person.
 Cancellation fee schedule for this retreat: